-Following the death of his father, Henry V, the young Henry VI is proclaimed king under the protectorship of his uncles, the Dukes of Gloucester and Exeter, are the ones who hold power.
+Following the death of his father, Henry V, the young Henry VI is proclaimed king but his uncles, the Dukes of Gloucester and Exeter, are the ones who hold power.

-Charles the Dauphin, fortified by his alliance with the mysterious maid Joan la Pucelle (Joan of Arc), dominates the battles in France.
-The Duke of Bedford, Henry's uncle, is killed.
-The English captain Talbot – a legendary warrior, much feared by the French – is also killed.
-His death occurs as a direct result of the continuing rivalry between York and Somerset, both of whom failed to supply reinforcements to the English troops.
+In France, Charles the Dauphin has joined forces with Joan la Pucelle (Joan of Arc) and taken land from the English.
+The Duke of Bedford, Henry's uncle, is killed, as is the English captain Talbot, a legendary warrior who was much feared by the French.
+His death happens because of the rivalry between York and Somerset, as both failed to send reinforcements to the English troops.